UAR Editors & Editorial Board

 Rachel Weber is a professor in the Urban Planning and Policy Department at the University of Illinois at Chicago.
 Her book, From Boom to Bubble: How Finance Built the New Chicago (University of Chicago Press, 2015) examines the determinants of real estate cycles.
 Other recent research focuses on infrastructure privatization and the municipal adoption of risky financial instruments.
 She has served as an advisor to community organizations, planning agencies, and political candidates, including appointments to then-presidential candidate Barack Obama´s Urban Policy Committee and the City of Chicago’s Tax Increment Financing Reform Task Force.

-Eric Zeemering is an Associate Professor in the Department of Public Administration in the School of Public and Global Affairs at Northern Illinois University, where he is also a faculty associate at the Institute for the Study of the Environment, Sustainability and Energy.
+Eric Zeemering is associate professor and MPA Director in the Department of Public Administration and Policy, School of Public and International Affairs, at the University of Georgia.
 His research investigates collaborative local governance, including interlocal contracting, local politicians’ roles in metropolitan governance, and urban sustainability.
 He is the author of Collaborative Strategies for Sustainable Cities: Economy, Environment and Community in Baltimore.